The Democratic Backsliding Analysis Project

 Project Goal and Strategy

-The goal of this project is to very significantly help solve the global democratic backsliding problem by getting one or more strong papers on the topic accepted.
+The goal of this project is to very significantly help solve the global democratic backsliding problem.
+Nations are backsliding from democracy to authoritarinism, as see in the graph below in Problem Background.

 The strategy to achieve the goal is to: